ZervioUK/docs/Guides/scheduling-a-job.md

-# How to Schedule an Activity for a Job
+# How to Schedule a Job

 When a job is created, you will need to add activities to the job in order for it to be completed.
 In this guide, you'll learn how to add an activity to a job and assign crew members to the job.